 - the respondent or the child concerned by the decision is normally resident, or

 - where no such jurisdiction applies, there is a manifest interest in the determination or there is a need for care,

 An exception applies in Lower Saxony, where jurisdiction for all higher regional court districts according to these criteria is concentrated centrally in the Local Court of Celle.

 The procedural requirements of the Act on Proceedings in Family Matters and in Matters of Non-contentious Jurisdiction apply.

 16 Which divorce law does the court apply in a divorce proceeding between spouses who do not live in this Member State or who are of different nationalities?

-Since 21 June 2012, in Germany and 13 other Member States of the European Union, the law applicable to the requirements for, and consequences of, divorce in situations involving a conflict of laws has been governed by the provisions of the ‘Rome III’ Regulation (Council Regulation (EU) No 1259/2010 of 20 December 2010 implementing enhanced cooperation in the area of the law applicable to divorce and legal separation).
-The rules on conflict of laws in Rome III have universal application, meaning that they apply even where the law to be applied is not the law of a participating Member State.
+In Germany and now 16 other Member States of the European Union, the law applicable to divorce in situations involving a conflict of laws is governed by the provisions of the ‘Rome III Regulation’ (Council Regulation (EU) No 1259/2010 of 20 December 2010 implementing enhanced cooperation in the area of the law applicable to divorce and legal separation).
+The law designated under the Rome III Regulation is then to be applied whether or not it is the law of a participating Member State.